8 Things People Keep Getting Wrong About Polyamory, According To Polyamorous Couples

 Advertisement

 To those who believe monogamy is the only workable relationship model, I say, "If you'd like, I'm happy to provide you with detailed information explaining why consensual non-monogamy is not only a valid relationship choice but a healthy one."
 Some decide to engage in further discussion on the matter, while others have no interest and we call it a day.
-The third group is actually the most difficult to deal with, as these people are quite intrusive and can't seem to understand why I might not want to give them detailed answers about my private life.
+The third group is the most difficult to deal with, as these people are quite intrusive and can't seem to understand why I might not want to give them detailed answers about my private life.

 What the people who offer all three types of responses have in common is that they hold beliefs about polyamory and polyamorous relationships which are patently untrue.
 Some of these myths are amusing, some lead to intrusive behavior on the part of the people who believe them, and still others lead to serious problems within the justice, family law, and social services systems.
-In an effort to create greater clarity and understanding about the spectrum of monogamy, it's important to start by dispelling the mistaken beliefs people cling to out of fear, ignorance, or a simple lack of education and exposure.
-Here are 8 common myths about what polyamory is, how polyamorous relationships work, and the truth of what it's really like to be poly.
+To create greater clarity and understanding about the spectrum of monogamy, it's important to start by dispelling the mistaken beliefs people cling to out of fear, ignorance, or a simple lack of education and exposure.
+Here are 8 common myths about what polyamory is, how polyamorous relationships work, and the truth of what it's like to be poly.

 RELATED: I Have A Husband, 3 Kids And 2 Boyfriends — And I'm Open To More